A platform

 We also recognise things could be much better.

-While university executive salaries and senior managerial numbers soar, student-staff ratios have deteriorated, workloads continuously rise and casual forms of employment proliferate.
-Management inflicts wave after wave of arbitrary, dysfunctional ‘change initiatives.’
+Simultaneously university executive salaries and senior managerial numbers have exploded, student-staff ratios have deteriorated, workloads continuously risen and casual forms of employment proliferated.
+Management inflicts wave after wave of dysfunctional ‘change initiatives’.
+It is time to stop the rot.

 Vote for NTEU Renewal